 On a nice day, getting wet out in the yard can keep children busy for hours.
 Merely providing a bucket and a few sponges is enough to get a water war going.
 Garden hoses or sprinklers allow for hours of running around.
 Add some water balloons and game on!

 Sand tables are a great addition to any sensory activity center.
 Sand tables are excellent because they can be used inside or outside.
 Adding a few accessories like dump trucks to push the sand around or a little water to make sandcastles lets the imagination run wild.

 Instruments are wonderful if your and their ears can take them.
 It doesn’t have to be anything fancy.
 A pair of maracas or a tambourine will have your little roadie busy for hours creating new songs and experimenting.
 Even pots and pans can be turned into musical instruments.

 The trick of sensory activities is allowing your child to immerse themselves in their imagination and provide mental and physical stimulation, so when the bedtime ritual comes, their body and mind are ready to wind down.
 If your child is not stimulated enough during the day, then they will seek stimulation activities during the night and keep you and your family on the hunt with them.

 It is imperative to create a schedule, just as at bedtime.
 The schedule during the day can be more lenient, but it must be full of activity.
 The schedule at bedtime must be much stricter and adhere to the bedtime schedule.
-Part of this schedule is knowing if your child has Sensory Processing Disorder.
+Part of this schedule is knowing if your child has Sensory Processing Disorder or sensory processing issues.